 Conclusion

-In summary, TeXworks provides a lightweight LaTeX editor with integrated PDF preview, syntax highlighting, and SyncTeX navigation.
-The installation covers PPA setup for latest releases, default repository options for stability, and Flatpak for sandboxed installations.
+TeXworks provides a lightweight LaTeX editor with integrated PDF preview, syntax highlighting, and SyncTeX navigation.
+The installation covered PPA setup for latest releases on Ubuntu 22.04/24.04, default repository options for stability on all versions, and Flatpak for sandboxed installations.
 Your system now runs an editor that compiles LaTeX documents into professional PDFs for academic papers, technical documentation, and typesetting work.